ttscience/translated/README.md

 status](https://www.r-pkg.org/badges/version/translated)](https://CRAN.R-project.org/package=translated)
 <!-- badges: end -->

-{translated} is a complex translation system made easy.
-Provide a directory where translation JSON files are stored and access entries from any place in your code.
-Various features are incorporated: recursive string interpolation, custom plural form rules, entry grouping, inheriting translation data from other dialects (see [differences between British and American English](https://en.wikipedia.org/wiki/Comparison_of_American_and_British_English) for a canonical example), and more.
+{translated} is a complex internationalization system made easy.
+Provide a directory where localization JSON files are stored and access entries from any place in your code.
+Various features are incorporated: recursive string interpolation, custom plural form rules, entry grouping, inheriting localization data from other dialects (see [differences between British and American English](https://en.wikipedia.org/wiki/Comparison_of_American_and_British_English) for a canonical example), and more.